-Please complete the Cost Proposal template provided in Section 7: Attachments.
+Please complete the Cost Proposal template provided in Section 8: Attachments.

-The completed cost proposal, including the proposed budget, along with any reference to pricing, is to be excluded from the body of the offeror's proposal.
+The completed cost proposal, along with any reference to pricing, is to be excluded from the body of the offeror's proposal.
 Instead, it should accompany the proposal in a separate, sealed envelope if mailing proposal, or as a separate PDF if submitting via email.
 Failure to comply with this requirement may result in a proposal being rejected as non-responsive.